Might you be making one or more of these 20 New Year’s resolution mistakes?

 If you have a measurable goal then you can track your progress.
 How much better do you need to be every week in order to meet your goals within the time you have set?

 For example, perhaps you want to be able to run 10km without stopping.
 You want to do this in 6 months.
 You want to be able to run 1km within 6 weeks.
 2km within 10 weeks.
 3km in 3 months.
 5km in 4 months.
 7km in 5 months.
 10km in 6 months.
 That’s a plan.
 You can measure that.

 What do you need to achieve every time you go for a run?
 Are you achieving it?
 Are you on track?

-Achieving these mini goals not only keep you on track, they stoke your motivation and keep you going.
+Achieving these mini-goals not only keeps you on track, it also stokes your motivation and keeps you going.